l0rddarkf0rce/vpnGUI/README.md

 stored.
 Either change it in index.js or by creating an environment variable, PROF_FOLDER, the default is /home/pi/config (as you can imagine I run it on a RPi)

+# License
+Copyright (c) 2023 Jose J. Cintron - l0rddarkf0rce@yahoo.com

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, see <https://www.gnu.org/licenses/>